-Getting that balance right between comfort and fashion is the order of the day for brands like Myra Swim who produce and market designer swimsuits.
+Getting that balance right between comfort and fashion is the order of the day for brands who produce and market designer swimsuits.

-Although these collections are usually at the high end of the price tag, there is no reason why they cannot deliver excellence when it comes to their customised fit and how they present a sexy image for women.
+Although Myra Swim collections are usually at the high end of the price tag, there is no reason why they cannot deliver excellence when it comes to their customised fit and how they present a sexy image for women.

 The idea that consumers have to compromise in one manner or another is a problem consigned to the past, and we will discuss why brands in this industry are getting the mixture just right.